JosephTLucas/vger/README.md

 ![](static/vger.jpg)

-V'ger is an interactive command-line application for interacting with authenticated Jupyter instances.
+V'ger is an interactive command-line application for post-exploitation with authenticated Jupyter instances.

 ## Usage